 The bites usually improve without any treatment.
 If they are itchy, you can use a mild steroid cream such as hydrocortisone cream.
-You can obtain this over the counter from a pharmacy or on prescription.
-If your bites are particularly bothersome - for example, very itchy and keeping you awake at night - then antihistamines may be beneficial.
-Antihistamine tablets can also either be bought from the chemist or obtained from your GP.
+You can buy this over the counter from a pharmacy - the treatment of bedbug bites generally doesn't need to involve a visit to your GP.
+If your bites are particularly bothersome - for example, very itchy and keeping you awake at night - then antihistamines may be beneficial and can also be bought over the counter.

-If your bites become infected then your doctor will give you some antibiotic cream or tablets to clear up the infection.
+If your bites become infected then antibiotics may be needed to clear up the infection.
 See your doctor if the redness around the bites is spreading or becoming very painful.

-Any affected bedding or clothes should be washed in a hot wash (at 60°C).
+Any affected bedding or clothes should be washed in a hot wash (at 60°C if possible).
 Tumble drying of affected linen or more delicate items has been shown to be effective.
 The tumble drier must be set to a hot temperature for at least half an hour.
-Also, freezing any affected materials has been shown to decontaminate infested clothing.
+Also, freezing any affected materials has been shown to decontaminate infested clothing - this can be useful for clothing which would be damaged by a hot wash or a spell in the tumble dryer.
 Items have to be frozen for at least one week.